-Meeting National Curriculum requirements for swimming and water safety - current Year 6 pupils % of current Year 6 cohort who swim competently, confidently and proficiently over a distance of at least 25m N/A % of current Year 6 cohort who can use a range of strokes effectively (eg front crawl, backstroke, and breaststroke).
-N/A % of current Year 6 cohort who perform safe self-rescue in different water based situations N/A

-School used Primary PE and Sport Premium to provide additional swimming over and above national curriculum requirements.
-N/A N/A due to this year group missing out on swimming in Year 4
+Meeting National Curriculum requirements for swimming and water safety % of current Year 6 cohort who swim competently, confidently and proficiently over a distance of at least 25m 40% % of current Year 6 cohort who can use a range of strokes effectively (eg front crawl, backstroke, and breaststroke).
+44% % of current Year 6 cohort who perform safe self-rescue in different water based situations 46% School used Primary PE and Sport Premium to provide additional swimming over and above national curriculum requirements.
+Yes, Year 5 swimming this year as well as Year 6.